Family Law Mediation

 Initial Consultation: Understanding your situation and goals.

-Mediation Planning: Organizing the logistics of the mediation.
+Mediation Planning: Organising the logistics of the mediation.

 Conducting Mediation: Facilitating discussions and negotiations.